enggankush/ai-command-center/README.md

-# ai-command-center
+# AI Command Center

-### Built using React, Node.js, MongoDB, and AI integrations to create a scalable multi-tool platform.

 A centralized AI command center featuring multiple AI-powered apps and utilities for productivity, learning, and developer workflows.

+Built with React, Node.js, MongoDB, and AI integrations to create a scalable multi-tool platform.

 ## Project Structure